 After you have configured the array, you should name it and configure it correctly.

-It is with this name and letter that the array will be displayed on a Windows system
+This name and letter will be displayed on a Windows system

 - Simple (no resiliency) is a RAID 0;